webplatform/docs-wpd/Tasks/index.md

 |-
 | Forums (Q2A)
 |
-| Will this hold up the launch?
-Requires SSO.
-Skinning?
 |
+| Requires SSO, Skin.
+Will this hold up the launch?
 | yes
 |-
 | Teaching materials